tolauwae/phd-thesis/src/remote/remote.typ

 We created a similar translation from strings to numeric types when implementing primitives with strings in our VM.
 Unfortunately, we have no guarantee that these two translations are the same.
 AssemblyScript encodes strings with UTF-16 by default, which uses two bytes to encode most characters.
-But as we expect to use mostly ASCII characters, and we want to keep code sizes small for microcontrollers, we prefer to use UTF-8 encoding instead, where characters are represented primarily with only one byte.
+But as we expect to use mostly ASCII characters, and we want to keep code sizes small for microcontrollers, we prefer to use UTF-8 instead, where characters are represented primarily with only one byte.

 If we use the same approach as we did for the LED example we arrive at the code in @fig:assemblyscript.level2.
 It shows a simple AssemblyScript program that uses WARDuino's HTTP POST primitive.